beisdog/onlinecv/README.md

 A sample UI is implemented in another project and can be found here https://github.com/beisdog/onlinecv-vaadin.git.

 The CVs are stored either in a dummy implementation or a Mongo DB.
-You can switch the behaviour at runtime from the Admin page of this application (http://localhost:8888).
+You can switch the behaviour at runtime from the Admin page of this application: [http://localhost:8888](http://localhost:8888).

 ## Noteworthy Architecture Design Decisions of the Rest Project